Disclaimer:

 ...And This Is Where The Loop Hell Begin

-I might write the wrong code in the function, but honestly, I didn't know that it will create an infinite loop.
-What I write is if the image width is bigger than a certain pixel, then the image will be resized, flip and save... else the image will just be flip and save.
+I might write the wrong code in the function, but honestly, I didn't know that it would create an infinite loop.
+What I write is if the image width is bigger than a certain pixel, then the image will be resized, flipped, and saved... else the image will just be flipped and saved.

 How To Avoid it?